Catch costly plumbing problems early with regular inspections

 Plumbing is essential for the health and safety of your household.
 It makes sense that homeowners like to conduct checkups to make sure that everything is working correctly.
 Here's a look at two situations where you'll never regret a plumbing inspection.

+If possible, have your plumbing inspected once a year.
 Plumbing inspections protect your home from costly and dangerous plumbing accidents.
 Minor clogs, leaks, and pipe damage hiding in your walls today could erupt without warning down the road.
-When that happens, you could be dealing with flooding, water damage, and mold risks that need to be addressed immediately.
-How much does an emergency plumber cost?
-While the answer varies by plumber and situation, weekend or after-hours calls can be substantially more expensive compared to routine plumbing work that is scheduled after an inspection unveils something that needs attention.
+When that happens, you could be dealing with flooding, water damage, and mold or mildew risks that need to be addressed immediately, and will pay for the cost of an emergency plumber, which can be much more expensive.
+Weekend or after-hours calls can be substantially more costly compared to routine plumbing work that is scheduled after an inspection unveils something that needs attention.

 While homeowners should consider scheduling routine plumbing inspections with qualified plumbers as part of household upkeep, plumbing inspections should never be skipped when it comes to buying or selling a home.
 For sellers, inspections keep you ahead of issues that will come up during a buyer inspection.
 Being able to show proof of a fully functional, recently inspected plumbing system can be a great selling point.
 For buyers, an inspection protects you against investing in a home with hidden plumbing issues.